mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Rendering style details on demand

-Instead of having an individual view for each style, let us show the style details when clicking the style name on the list.
-We begin with wrapping the list in a turbo frame:
+Instead of having just an individual page for each style, let us show the style details on the styles page when the user clicks a style name on the list.
+We start by wrapping the style list in a turbo frame:

 ```html
 <h1>Styles</h1>